 Natural Stain Remover Tips

-Milk is great at removing biro.
+Milk is a surprising natural stain remover, that’s great at removing biro.
 Simply soak your stained item of clothing in a little milk for around 3 hours, then wash as normal.

 You can either pre-soak your item of clothing in heavily salted cold water or soak it in a mixture of 1 litre hot water and a quarter cup of soda crystals, then wash as normal.
-Either option, depending on what you have to hand should remove the most stubborn bloodstain.
+Soda crystals*, in particular, are a great natural stain remover.
+However, either option, depending on what you have to hand, should remove the most stubborn bloodstain.

 Put the offending item of clothing in your freezer for a few hours.
 The gum should then be quite hard and brittle, allowing you to scrape the gum off easily with a knife.

-Create a paste of bicarbonate of soda or soda crystals and equal parts water to spread over the stain.
+Create a paste of bicarbonate of soda or soda crystals and equal parts of water to spread over the stain.
 Then leave the paste on for 30 minutes and then wash in your usual laundry detergent.
+Similar to soda crystals, bicarbonate of soda also makes for a great natural stain remover and deodoriser, and is a really handy one to keep in your green cleaning arsenal.

 Similar to chewing gum, freeze the item of clothing for a few hours to harden the crayon.
 Once frozen you can then scrape off the excess with a knife.
 You can then place the stained area of clothing between two clean paper towels, and press with a warm iron.
 This should transfer the wax onto the paper towels.
 Depending on how bad the stain is you may need to do this a few times.
 Then wash with your regular detergent and a large spoon of soda crystals in the drum to help shift the residue.